 But while remortgaging is one way forward, you would still need to pass the lender’s credit and affordability checks.
 If there are problems with your credit report or if your income has dropped since taking out your original mortgage, you may not be eligible to remortgage and this could make the process of removing the other person harder.
 The same applies if your home is in negative equity.

-For more advice, speak to one of our mortgage brokers and we will discuss your options with you.
+For more advice on How to Remove A Name from a Joint Mortgage read our guide or alternatively speak to one of our mortgage brokers and we will discuss your options with you.

 How a mortgage broker can help

 If you would like to add somebody to a mortgage, get in touch with a mortgage advisor from our expert team and get professional advice.
 After meeting with you, your appointed representative will determine the best course of action based on your own personal circumstances and advise you further.

 If your current lender won’t add someone to your mortgage or let your remortgage, we will search the market on your behalf for the mortgage provider that is more likely to offer you fixed-term deals on a new joint mortgage (provided you meet their credit checks and affordability assessment during the mortgage application process).

 Should you decide to make the switch to a different lender, we will help you with the mortgage application, liaise with your solicitor and other third parties, and give you all the mortgage advice you need.

 Please note: As mentioned, you may incur an early repayment charge from your existing lender if you do decide to remortgage and break your mortgage term early.
 As such, switching lenders might not be a sensible move if you are going to face hefty exit fees.

 Waiting until nearer the end of your mortgage term might be the best course of action before approaching a new lender but we will discuss the pros and cons with you to help you make the right decision.